just1ce415/rsim/README.md

 - Account for poorly configured rotation.

+- Account for defensive utilities such as damage reduction and resistance to interruption, which is impossible to evaluate in "non-spatial dummy" setup.

 ### Important: CAVEATS

 - Shield strength does not reduce damage taken by shield, but rather increases its HP (while in game it's opposite).